MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Constituency Management
 +++++++++++++++++++++++++++++++++++
 The next link on the sidebar is the ``Constituencies link``.
-The National Administrator can carry out the same tasks as in County, where the there's a ``Add Constituency`` button in the top right of the image below.
+The National Administrator can carry out the same tasks as in County, using the ``Add Constituency`` button in the top right of the image below.
 To view and edit details of a constituency the user clicks the View button in the grid aligned to the particular constituency record of interest to the user.